-Taking advantage of any of these bonuses can make sense with various sweet spots in each program.
-We typically see Citi roll out a handful of transfer bonuses to various travel partners each year, but it's quite rare to see three big bonuses all at once
+Taking advantage of either of these bonuses could make sense, given the various sweet spots in each program.
+We typically see Citi roll out a handful of transfer bonuses to various travel partners each year, but it's quite rare to see two big bonuses like this at the same time.

-Even after a recent devaluation, Avianca is one of the best programs for booking business class flights to Europe for less.
-Turkish is a great option for getting to Istanbul (and beyond … way beyond), but can also be useful for booking domestic flights on United Airlines.
-Meanwhile, Virgin is a solid choice for short Delta flights and even long-haul business class trips to England … albeit with higher fees.
+Even after a string of recent devaluations, Avianca is one of the best programs for booking business class flights to Europe for less.
+Meanwhile, Virgin is still a solid choice for short Delta flights and offers some of the absolute lowest award rates to Europe … albeit with higher fees.

 Just know, you should (almost) never transfer credit card points without a specific use in mind.
 This is a one-way street: Once you send your credit card points to an airline account, you can't get them back.
-That means you'll want to have a purpose for these points before you send them to Air France or any one of Citi's other travel partners.
+That means you'll want to have a purpose for these points before you send them to Avianca, Virgin, or any one of Citi's other travel partners.

 Fortunately, there are some great ways to put this bonus to use…